zhujinxuan/Sovol-SV06-firmware/README.md

 1. `cd ~/printer_data/config`
 2. Empty entire `~/printer_data/config` folder.
    - In linux, you can delete files via `rm fileName` and directories via `rmdir directoryName`.
+   - In linux, you can list files and folders via `ls -lah`.
-3. `git clone -b sv06-plus --single-branch https://github.com/bassamanator/Sovol-SV06-firmware.git .` ⚠️ Don't miss the period!
+3. `git clone -b master --single-branch https://github.com/bassamanator/Sovol-SV06-firmware.git .` ⚠️ Don't miss the period!

 #### Method 2: Download the ZIP

-1. [Download](https://github.com/bassamanator/Sovol-SV06-firmware/archive/refs/heads/sv06-plus.zip) the `ZIP` file containing the Klipper configuration.
+1. [Download](https://github.com/bassamanator/Sovol-SV06-firmware/archive/refs/heads/master.zip) the `ZIP` file containing the Klipper configuration.
 2. See `Step 2` in `Method 1`.
-3. The parent folder in the `ZIP` is `Sovol-SV06-firmware-sv06-plus`.
+3. The parent folder in the `ZIP` is `Sovol-SV06-firmware-master`.
 This is relevant in the next step.
 4. Extract **only** the _contents_ of the parent folder into `~/printer_data/config`.

 ## Initial Steps